jabotxie/Learning_Management_System_059/README.md

 #### util.Course.java
 A class that represents a course.
 A course is identified by its title.
 There are forums in a course

+#### CourseUI.java

+A class that includes the GUI for the Course dashboard GUI.
+Here students and teachers will be able to view courses and forums they are in and have an option to create, edit, or delete a course or forum (depending on their status as either a Student or a Teacher).

+#### CreateUI.java

+A class that includes the GUI for the Create account page.
+Here students and teachers will be able create a new username and password to create a new accout and access their course dashboard.

+#### LoginUI.java

+A class that includes the GUI for the Login to account page.
+Here students and teachers will be able to enter their existing username and password to access their course dashboard.

 #### Courselist.java
 This class helps to store the data to local file

+#### Client.java

 #### DataServer.java
 A class that helps to read and store the user information in a format of